 Click here for the list of acceptable materials.

 Mixed Recycling on an EVERY OTHER WEEK collection schedule is coming to you

 Since the new 96 gallon blue container holds eight times the volume of the old 12 gallon box, it only needs to be set out for collection every other week.
 Your collection day stays the same.

 Refuse collection will remain unchanged and continue on a weekly basis on your scheduled collection day.
 Remember: Refuse collection every week, recycling every other week.
 Your collection day stays the same.

 Recyclables should be at the curb by 6:30 a.m. on collection day.

-On scheduled holidays, refuse and recycling collection will be delayed one day for the remainder of the week.
+On scheduled holidays, refuse and recycling collection will be delayed one day for the remainder of the week when the fall on a weekday.
 Monday routes will be picked up on Tuesday, etc.